oxguy3/oxguy3.github.io/README.md

 oxguy3.github.io
 ================

 A personal website for my resume and projects and such.
-Available at haydenschiff.me
+Available at http://schiff.io